Posted by Tammie Sarkozy in Muscle Building

 The adrenaline is pumping, and you don't know if you're nervous or excited, but it's here!
 You're about to take your first step on that stage, into the lights, in front of the crowd!

-Depending on your federation you will enter stage in a certain walk (T-walk, spotlight walk etc) as an introduction to you on stage.
-Some shows all competitors walk out in single file and form a line.
+Depending on your federation you will enter the stage in a certain walk (T-walk, spotlight walk etc) as an introduction to you on stage.
+Some shows all competitors walk out in a single file and form a line.

-You will know well in advance how you are to enter stage so you will be prepared.
+You will know well in advance how you are to enter the stage so you will be prepared.
 If there are any last-minute changes, they will be announced at the briefing.

 Once everyone is on stage, the MC will call certain numbers or lines forward to the front of the stage to do quarter turns.

-This is where majority of the judging is done.
+This is where the majority of the judging is done.
 The judges are assessing best symmetry, who is most suitable to the division and who stands out with that wow factor.

 Often the judges will switch competitors to compare.
 Sometimes it’s a close call and they need to analyse who fits the criteria best by comparing the top few.

-Sometimes first place is a clear winner, and the judges move them to the side to compare 2nd and 3rd.
+Sometimes the first place is a clear winner, and the judges move them to the side to compare 2nd and 3rd.
 It happens a lot, don't let it throw you.